 and smart cities.

 Urban Science, Engineering and Technology at NYU School of Engineering is part of NYU’s university-wide initiative on “The Future of Cities,” called the Institute for Cities and Environmental Sustainability (ICES), which encompasses city planning, design, and development; the social sciences of cities; legal issues of cities; health in cities; the ecology of cities; urbanization and the coastal zone; and very broadly urban engineering (which includes, among others, cyber-physical systems such as sensors, sensor systems, and actuators; cyber-communication and control systems; smart grid and integration of renewable energy).
-Urban Science, Engineering, and Technology at NYU School of Engineering also provides the foundation for the center for Urban Science and Progress (CUSP), a NYU-led consortium of university partners, industrial partners, and, and several NYC agencies.
+Urban Science, Engineering, and Technology at NYU School of Engineering also provides the foundation for the center for Urban Science and Progress (CUSP), a NYU-led consortium of university partners, industrial partners, and several NYC agencies.